 The SDRC focuses on the molecular analysis of human autoimmune, inflammatory, developmental, metabolic and genetic skin diseases.
-We emphasize understanding the molecular basis of these diseases, and the use of this information to develop genetically engineered mouse models which mimic these disorders at both the genetic and phenotypic levels.
-These mouse models are utilized for the development of new therapeutic approaches, such as stem cell-based treatments.
+We emphasize understanding the molecular basis of these diseases, and the use of this information to develop genetically engineered mouse models and stem-cell based models which mimic these disorders at both the genetic and phenotypic levels.

 Benefits of SDRC Membership